 Writers, or artists of any kind, know that inspiration is like the Spirit.
 It blows where it wishes, and no one knows where it comes from or where it goes (John 3:8).
 Inspiration’s wind can’t be tamed.
 The Muse remains mysterious and free of our control.
 It often strikes suddenly and without warning, like lightening within its own thunder.
 But we can learn to place ourselves in its pathway, and so welcome the flash of insight when it comes.
 I’ve observed that many of the great writers invite inspiration by practicing the following five habits:

-They keep sacred time.
+3. They keep sacred time.
 Like monks at their prayers, good writers are always at their craft.
 Writers write after all, even when not inspired.
 In fact, the best artists know that a daily sacrifice is the surest way to encounter the Muse.
 Richard Hugo tells of a spectator who said, “That’s pretty lucky,” after seeing Jack Nicklaus chip a shot in from a sand trap.
 Nicholas quipped in return, “Right.
 But I’ve noticed the more I practice, the luckier I get.”
 The same is true for writers.
-That’s why daily journaling is an integral part of many of the great authors’ lives.
+That’s why keeping a journal is an integral part of many of the great artists lives.
 Faced with the prospect of losing her own journal, Poet Luci Shaw said, “I would feel that I had lost a part of myself.
 My self.”
-Journaling is our daily generative ritual in words, images, and ideas, an offering to the Muse in the pursuit of inspiration.
+Keeping a Journal is our daily generative ritual in words, images, and ideas, an offering to the Muse in the pursuit of inspiration.